epiccurious/jade-diy/README.md

     ./install.sh esp32
     . $HOME/esp/esp-idf/export.sh
     ```
-    - On a slow internet connection and slow computer, this step can take over 5 minutes.
+    - On a slow internet connection and slow computer, this step can take over 10 minutes.

-4. Download the Jade source code and load the most recent stable version.
+3. Download the Jade source code and load the most recent stable version.
 Copy-and-paste the following lines into Terminal:
-    ```
+    ```bash
     git clone --recursive https://github.com/blockstream/jade ${HOME}/jade/
     cd ${HOME}/jade/
     git checkout $(git tag | grep -v miner | sort -V | tail -1)
     ```

-5. Figure out which pre-built configuration file to use under the `config/` sub-directory.
+4. Figure out which pre-built configuration file to use under the `config/` sub-directory.
 We will refer to this sub-directory and filename in the next step.
     ```bash
     ls -l configs/
     ```